A1 Marijuana Doctors Logo

 Federal laws significantly impact workplace rights for medical marijuana users, primarily due to marijuana’s classification as a Schedule I drug at the federal level.
 This classification places marijuana alongside substances like heroin and crack cocaine, indicating a high potential for abuse and no accepted medical use.

 Despite efforts like the 2021 Cannabis Administration and Opportunity Act and the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, there has been no successful federal legalization or decriminalization of marijuana.
-This federal status creates a complex legal landscape for medical marijuana users in the workplace, especially as state laws, such as those in New York, often conflict with federal regulations.

 What Should Employees Know About Employer Drug Policies and Medical Marijuana?